dennisdobra/Assembly-Car-Sensors/Stage3 - Checkered-Flag/README.md

 **This part of the project is currently not completed.**

-We are in the process of implementing the required functionalities, and updates will be provided as progress is made.
+I am in the process of implementing the required functionalities, and updates will be provided as progress is made.

 ## Overview